-As there are currently football parking restrictions in this location, a new installation of restrictions would not be required, and it would simply be an amendment to existing restrictions.
+As Council is aware, football parking restrictions currently are in place in this location, and a new installation of restrictions would not be required.
+It would simply be an amendment to existing restrictions.
 This amendment being from 'No Parking, 8am to 6pm, Saturdays, March to August' to 'No Parking' on the road at all times.